Much like last week, this is a super long article, so we've made it easy for you with some quick links for all the relevant info!

 We figured we’d give you a sneak peek into our hotline rooms at Solent so you know that you’re in good (and well fed) hands.

-So, before anyone gets their hands on a jazzy headset, you have to complete the Clearing training.
-Depending on how comfortable you are with the process, this training can range from a week to a morning (depending on how comfortable the operators are with the process).
+Before anyone gets their hands on a jazzy headset, they have to complete the Clearing training.
+This training can range from a week to a morning (depending on how comfortable the operators are with the process).

-Operators will be taught how to use all the software and systems, common Clearing questions, the Clearing process and you practice out different scenarios so that you’re comfortable on the phone.
+Operators will be taught how to use all the software and systems, as well as learning common Clearing questions, the Clearing process, and they'll all practice different scenarios so they’re comfortable on the phone.

-All of the operators in the room are fully trained so whoever you talk to will be super informed and trained to process your call.
+All the operators in the room are fully trained so whoever you talk to will be super informed and able to process your call.

 The floor is filled with a mixture of hotline operators who are either staff or students.
 There are also a couple of teams who walk the floor and help the operators out: